lijier6/pandora-bio/README.md

-# pandora：A collection of simple features that are frequently used on a daily basis.
+# pandora：A collection of some simple functions that are frequently used on a daily basis.

 [中文](./README_CN.md) | [English](./README.md)